jean-airoldie/libzmq-rs/README.md

 > libzmq-rs

-A strict subset of ØMQ with a high level API.
+A strict subset of ØMQ with an ergonomic API.

 # Installation
 This crate builds and generates bindings from source.
 This means that you